 Rather than developing one more simulation model for this study, the dynamic lake phosphorus model by Imboden and Gächter (1978) was chosen for the prediction of the relationships between nutrient loading and water quality.
 The model predicts primary production per unit lake area as related to imports of soluble (reactive) as well as particulate (algae biomass) phosphorus, various forcings, and model parameters.
-The relationship between loading and primary production is described by means of a dynamic, one-dimensional, vertical (multi-layer) diffusion model for the two state variables of particulate phosphorus and soluble reactive phosphorus concentrations.
+The relationship between loading and primary production is described by means of a dynamic, onedimensional, vertical (multilayer) diffusion model for the two state variables, particulate phosphorus and soluble reactive phosphorus concentrations.
 The model uses Michaelis-Menten kinetics and self-shading by algae, together with a production rate that varies in time according to the seasonal variations in irradiance and water temperature.
-Respiration, sedimentation, stratification with vertical eddy diffusivity and variable thermocline depth, lake morphometry and, finally, hydraulic loading are all accounted for in the model.
+Respiration, sedimentation, stratification with vertical eddy diffusivity and variable thermocline depth, lake morphometry, and hydraulic loading are all accounted for in the model.
 A homogeneous, well mixed epilimnion is assumed, and phosphorus export is determined by its epilimnion concentration and by hydraulic loading.
-Zooplankton is not explicitly included in the model; its effects on phytoplankton are included in the first order loss-term describing respiration/remineralization.
-Consequently, the model is designed more for the simulation of yearly aggregate features than for the simulation of short-term algal population dynamics.
-Figure 3.6 shows a flow diagram for the model.
+Zooplankton is not explicitly included in the model; its effects on phytoplankton included first-order loss term that describes are in the respiration/remineralization.
+Consequently, the model is designed more for the simulation of yearly aggregate features than for the simulation of shortterm algal population dynamics.
+Figure 11 shows a flow diagram for the model.

-FIGURE 3.6 Attersee model: Flow diagram
+FIGURE 11 Attersee model: flow diagram.

 Some minor modifications of the model were made in order to allow for a parameterized description of time-varying forcing functions (production rate and thermocline depth).
-Rather than specifying these coefficients in the form of tables, as was done originally for the model, we approached the time patterns by simple analytical functions of time.
-Thus, the dynamic pattern of the production rate is described by a sine function with the minimum, maximum, and the time of the maximum as auxiliary parameters.
-Similarly, the thermocline depth is a linear function of time, characterized by the depth and time at the outset of stratification and the depth and time at the end of the stratified period.
-Other potentially time-varying data (e.g. nutrient inputs, hydraulic loading, eddy coefficients) were kept constant, as the available field data did not allow a meaningful yearly pattern to be specified.
-In view of the morphology and the current trophic state of the Attersee, the backflux of phosphorus from the sediments was set to zero in the model.
+Rather than specifying these coefficients in the form of tables, as was done originally for the model, we approximated the time patterns by simple analytical functions of time.
+Thus, the dynamic pattern of the production rate is described by a sine function with the minimum, maximum, and time of maximum as auxiliary parameters.
+Similarly, thermocline depth is a linear function of time, characterized by the depth and time at the onset of stratification and the depth and time at the end of the stratification period.
+Other potentially time-varying data (e.g. nutrient inputs, hydraulic loading, eddy coefficients) were kept constant, since the available field data did not allow a meaningful yearly pattern to be specified.
+In view of the morphology and the current trophic state of the Attersee, the back-flux of phosphorus from the sediments was set to zero in the model.

-Ultimately a total of 22 parameter vector elements (e.g., rate constants, forcing-function related parameters and initial conditions) were required in this application.
-These are listed by name in Table 6, together with the ranges sampled in the Monte Carlo simulation.
-The minimum and maximum values, which define the ranges, were obtained either from the known variability of available estimates (e.g., particulate phosphorus loading) or from expansion around values given in the literature.
-It should be pointed out that the results of the method are not critically influenced by the ranges selected, as long as they are ecologically or physically feasible.
+Ultimately, a total of 22 parameter vector elements (e.g. rate constants, forcing-function-related parameters and initial conditions) were required in this application.
+These are listed by name in Table 7, together with the ranges sampled in the Monte Carlo simulation.
+The minimum and maximum values, which define the ranges, were obtained either from the known variability of available estimates (e.g. particulate phosphorus loading) or from expansion around values given in the literature.
+The results of the method are not critically influenced by the ranges selected, as long as they are ecologically or physically feasible.
 However, reduction of the ranges wherever possible is useful for increasing the efficiency of the computation.
-Thus, for several of the parameter vector elements the ranges given in Table 6 were obtained after reduction on the basis of an initial set of 10,000 pilot runs (see section 2.5).
+Thus, for several of the parameter vector elements the ranges in Table 7 were obtained after reduction on the basis of an initial set of 10,000 pilot runs (Section 2.5).